FREQUENTLY ASKED QUESTIONS

 10. If I get married or remarried, is my new spouse covered?

-- No. You must notify the CBF to add your spouse to your family coverage and a pro-rata entrance fee (amount varies with age) may be levied (see Q#5 above).
+- No. You must notify the CBF to add your spouse to your family coverage and a pro-rata entrance fee (amount varies with age of new member) may be levied (see Q#5).

 - Notification should occur ASAP and within 90 days of your marriage.